-Questions about Employment and Payment Relationships?
+Questions about Employment and Payment Relationships in the United States?

 With over 75,000 dental temping shifts completed to date, and 97% of dental offices reporting being “Happy” or “Very Happy” with their TempStars connection, our platform and service is making a huge positive impact on the dental temping space - helping dental offices reduce stress, keep their production on track and their patients happy.